 Greitens taught as a Senior Fellow at the Truman School of Public Affairs at the University of Missouri and at the Olin School of Business at Washington University.
 His work has been covered by local and national media outlets including Fox News, NBC Nightly News, CNN, CBS, ABC, NPR, The Today Show, The Colbert Report, The New York Times, and The Wall Street Journal.
 Greitens’s latest book, Resilience, released in March 2015, was a New York Times bestseller.

 In 2014, Greitens stepped down as CEO of The Mission Continues and left the board in 2015 when he decided to run for public office.
 In 2017 he was elected governor of Missouri.
+He resigned that office in May 2018.
 He lives in St. Louis, Missouri with his family.

 Our civic and moral responsibility is to treat our returning veterans with dignity and respect.
 The dialogue is beginning to change from one that focuses on what veterans have done or have suffered to what they have to give.WATCH HERE